teuben/teunix/docs/astronomy-on-ubuntu.md

 which Mac OSX is also one.
 So many tools you will see described here, apply to Mac as well.
 Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here.
-We will also not cover the actual installation of , in this case, Ubuntu Linux.
+We will also not cover the actual installation of Ubuntu Linux.

 [ Find out which version of Linux you have.
 You can either look at the file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
 If that does not tell you enough, try the command **lsb_release  -a**. ]

-Many of these apps are large files and will take a while to download.
+Many of the apps are large files and can take a while to download.
 You should be on a good internet connection and allow at least a couple hours to complete the entire setup.
 Most of the installation is terminal based, that should be no surprise.

 ## Bootstrap your packages

-Although we'll discuss quite a few packages in some detail, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these.
+Although we will discuss quite a few packages, there are some very basic ones that most of us will need right away, so consider this the boostrapping procedure, as Ubuntu doesn't come with these.
 This is the command to install them

       sudo apt install git emacs tcsh wget curl unzip openssh-server -y

-## Package tools
+## Package tools:  apt and dpkg

 It's very useful to know a few shortcuts about your package manager.
-When you compile a program and find that it needs a file, you can use locate, or dpkg -S, or dpkg -L to sherlock your way around the file system to solve your problem.
-Of course google and stackoverflow can also be very useful.
-Here are a few :
+When you compile a program and find that it needs a file, you can use **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the file system to solve your problem.
+Of course *google* and *stackoverflow* can also be very useful.
+Here are a few example commands:

       dpkg -S file                 which package owns that file